virgesmith/neworder/docs/support.md

 # Support

-- Please report bugs, issues, or feature requests at the [github repo](https://github.com/virgesmith/neworder/issues)
+- To report bugs, ask questions, or request features please submit an issue [here](https://github.com/virgesmith/neworder/issues).

     !!! warning "Issues"
         **Please note**: Bug reports without an accompanying reproducible example will not be investigated.

-- Contributions are welcome, developer instructions can be found [here](./developer.md).
+- Contributions are most welcome, see the guidelines [here](./contributing.md) and the developer reference [here](./developer.md).